-There's no doubt that A-level physics can be a bit mathematical at times, and so it is best to take maths as well (at least to AS-level).
+There's no doubt that A-level physics can be a bit mathematical at times, and so it is best suited to students who are confident in their mathematical skills and who enjoy problem solving.
+It is advisable to take maths alongside physics to support the mathematical side of the course.
 Many students choose to combine physics with one of the other sciences such as chemistry or biology, while others who are thinking of becoming an engineer or architect combine physics with design-technology or art.

 But there is no need to follow the crowd.
-Physics and maths can be combined with just about anything, all you need is the willingness to work hard applying yourself fully.
+Physics and maths can be combined with just about anything, all you need is the willingness to work hard and the tenacity to stick with problems until you've solved them.